Trading-com-Dados/Trading-com-Dados.github.io/content.md

 fd.get_funds_info('07.593.972/0001-86')
 ```

-# Premium Features
+# HUB Features
-The following features are available only for premium access (HUB).
+Using our library, you can access data from Trading com Dados HUB as long as you have a valid API key.
-Contact our team to purchase your API key.
+If you are interested about purchasing HUB, contact our team.

-## Data Provider
+## Access to HUB data can be made through data_provider module.
 ```python
 from tradingcomdados import data_provider as dp